-Adopted in 1993 and amended most recently in 2020, the constitution outlines the fundamental rights of Russian citizens and guarantees local self-governance.
+Adopted in 1993 and amended most recently in 2020, the Constitution outlines the fundamental rights of Russian citizens and guarantees local self-governance.
 However, the central government has implemented extraconstitutional measures to reduce the power of regional governments and increase its own influence.
 Notably, in 2000, President Vladimir Putin created federal districts covering all of Russian territory and governed by directly appointed representatives.
-As of 2023, Russia has eight federal districts, Crimea included.
+As of 2023, Russia has eight federal districts, Crimea included head-of-state, the President appoints a Prime Minister (PM), deputies, and cabinet.
+Presidential powers include the ability to declare martial law or a state of emergency and issue decrees that have the force of law when the legislature fails to pass the President's initiatives.
+The President is elected by popular vote for a 6-year term.
+If no candidate receives a majority in the initial round of voting, a run-off is held.